A bit of history…

-The pharaoh was protected from flies by a fan made of feathers or leaves waved by a courtier called a “flabelliferous”.
-Two hand-fans made of ostrich feathers and ivory handles were found in the tomb of Tutankhamen.
+The pharaoh was protected from flies by a hand-fan made of feathers or leaves waved by a courtier called a “flabelliferous”.
+Two hand-fans made of ostrich feathers and ivory handles were found in Tutankhamun’s tomb.
 They were placed there in order to give breath to the deceased.

 The hand-fan tradition is thousands of years old, dating back to the time of Emperor Hsien Yuan, around 2697 BC.
 These were fixed.
 It was only in the 7th century, in Japan, that the folding fan was invented by a craftsman while watching the wings of a bat unfold.

-From 1540 onwards, the Portuguese, returning from Japan, spread the hand-fan to Europe from the Lisbon wholesale market.
-Italy immediately embraced this new fan shape.
+From 1540 onwards, the Portuguese, returning from Japan, spread the hand-fan to Europe from the wholesale market in Lisbon.
+Italy immediately adopted this new hand-fan shape.
 Catherine de Médicis brought Italian hand-fans into fashion at the French court, which had already been known since the campaign of Louis XII.
-They were manufactured and sold by her perfumers.
+They were made and sold by her perfumers.

-In 1760, Martin Petit invented a system of pleating moulds that facilitated mass production.
+In 1760, Martin Petit invented a pleating mould system that facilitated mass production.

-The 18th century: the golden age of the hand-fan.
+The 18th century: the golden age of the fan.

-The golden age of the fan was undoubtedly the 18th century.
-Having become an important element in the previous century, it was used not only by noble and middle-class ladies, but also by women of more modest status.
-By becoming a fashion accessory, the fan took on a new dimension.
+The era of the hand-fan’s splendour was undoubtedly the 18th century.
+Having become an important item in the previous century, it was used not only by noble and middle-class ladies, but also by women of more modest status.
+By becoming a fashion accessory, the hand-fan took on a new dimension.
 It was adorned with different subjects and became a real art object.

-It fell into disuse during the interwar period, except as an advertising object and except in a few countries such as Spain, where production had been established less than a century earlier.
+It fell into disuse during the inter-war period, except as an advertising object and also in a few countries such as Spain, where production had been established less than a century earlier.

 In 2005, Véra Pilo created the first French hand-fan brand that boldly revisits this elegant and ecological way of dealing with global warming.
-Her iconoclastic and contemporary hand-fans give a new light to this object and make it accessible to the greatest number.
+Her iconoclastic and contemporary hand-fans give a new light to this object and make it accessible to the greatest number of people.

-They are waiting for you at the shop of the french National Assembly.
+They are waiting for you at the National Assembly shop.

 a big fan of Vera Pilo !